mjordan/createbag/README.md

 You should see a small window with two buttons.
 Clicking on the "Choose a directory to create Bag from" will open up a standard file/directory chooser dialog box.
 Choose a directory and click on "Create Bag".

+Both Linux and Windows allows the creation of shortcuts, so end users can just doubleclick on an icon to invoke Create Bag.

 ## To do

 * Compile the utility into native Windows, OS X, and Linux binaries, at which point the utility will be invoked like any other Graphical User Interface application on those operating systems.